Click here to see some of the other “pearls” I have tested.

 - Arsenic (As): 140 +/- 54 ppm

-Note: the faux pearls that are made to look and feel like real pearls (the ones generally made of glass) are more likely to be painted with high lead paint than the lighter plastic ones, although (as you can see from this example) this is not always the case.
+Note: The faux pearls that are made to look and feel like real pearls (the ones generally made of glass) are more likely to be painted with a high Lead paint than the lighter plastic ones; although (as you can see from this example), this is not always the case.

-#SimpleSolution, #SaferChoice: buy only REAL pearl necklaces (modern real pearls actually can be found in fairly inexpensive options) – and ideally with really silver clasps.
-Alternately choose necklaces with natural stones.
-Here is a post with more information about that!
+#SimpleSolution #SaferChoice: Buy only REAL pearl necklaces (modern real pearls can actually be found in fairly inexpensive options) and ideally with real silver clasps.
+Alternately, choose necklaces with natural stones.
+Here is an article with more information about that!

 As always, please let me know if you have any questions!